top of page

 The verb 'gaslight' in the context of deliberately causing someone to doubt their perceptions, memories, or sanity is derived from the 1944 film 'Gaslight,' directed by George Cukor and based on the 1938 play 'Gas Light' by Patrick Hamilton.
 In the story, a husband manipulates the gas lights in their house to make them flicker and dim, while insisting to his wife that she is imagining the changes in light.
 This psychological manipulation leads her to question her own sanity.
 The term 'gaslighting' or 'to gaslight' entered the English language as a way to describe this form of psychological manipulation and emotional abuse.
 Although it's rooted in the specific use of gas lights in the film, it has since become a widely recognized term for undermining someone's confidence in their own perceptions and memories.

-Quiz: Find the meaning of the verb gaslight:
+Find the correct meaning of the verb gaslight:

 Try Again!